Sue: Steve Gallagher. Why does that name ring a bell?

 The time winds reach K9 and he catches fire.

 Sue: This is definitely not good.

-Biroc enters the TARDIS and he fiddles with its controls.
+Biroc enters the TARDIS and fiddles with the controls.
+He tells Romana that he’s the shadow of his past and her future.

 Sue: It’s turned into 3-2-1 again.
 Am I supposed to be following this?